solana-labs/solana-program-library/binary-option/README.md

 The module contains the Rust implementation of protocol as well as a Python client and test suite.

-Suppose we had a betting pool on the winner of the 2021 NBA Finals (Phoenix Suns vs. Milwaulkee Bucks).
+Suppose we had a binary option on the winner of the 2021 NBA Finals (Phoenix Suns vs. Milwaulkee Bucks).
 At the time of writing this (July 9th, 2021), the moneyline spread is -190 Suns +170 Bucks.
 This backs out an implied probability of approximately 36% that the Bucks win the championship.
-Suppose our betting pool was on the Bucks winning this series, and that it is denominated by some wrapped stablecoin WUSD (dollar pegged) where every contract settled to 10000 WUSD (`N = 4` corresponding to 1 cent granualrity).
+Suppose our binary option was on the Bucks winning this series, and that it is denominated by some wrapped stablecoin WUSD (dollar pegged) where every contract settled to 10000 WUSD (`N = 4` corresponding to 1 cent granualrity).
 You observe that someone is willing to go short Bucks for 10 contracts at 3000 WUSD (less than the estimated probability of 36%).
 You can take on the opposite trade by buying 10 long contracts on the Bucks for 3000.

 This invokes a `Trade` instruction with size 10, buy_price 3000, and sell_price 7000.
 Note that these prices must sum to 10000.
-As part of the protocol, you transfer 30000 WUSD into the betting pool and the counterparty deposits 70000 (assuming that both parties start with 0 position).
+As part of the protocol, you transfer 30000 WUSD into the binary option and the counterparty deposits 70000 (assuming that both parties start with 0 position).
 In return, 10 long tokens (minted by the contract) are added to your account, and 10 short tokens are minted to your counterparty's account.

 Now suppose the Bucks win Game 3, and the estimated probablity of the Bucks winning the series jumps to 40%.
 You offer to sell all of your contracts for 4000 WUSD, and you get a buyer.
 Because you already hold long tokens, the contract will burn those existing tokens, and you are transfered 40000 WUSD from the pool.
 If your counterparty is currently short 1 contract, they pull out 6000 WUSD from the pool (exiting out of their short position) and deposit 9 * 4000 = 36000 WUSD (buying into their long position).
 In total, the pool collateral changes by -40000 + 36000 - 6000 = -10000 WUSD or exactly 1 contract!
 After the dust settles, you walk away with no position and a net profit of 10000 WUSD ($100).